ZarnackGroup/Share_Knowledge/06_reading_lists/RNA-binding-proteins-and-CLIP.md

-# RNA binding proteins and CLIP
+# Introductory reading for RNA binding proteins and CLIP

 **Summary of RNA binding proteins:**